Porges/ways-to-play/src/games/pigeon-lottery/index.md

 5 = 1s
 7 = £3 15s
 10 = £75
 -->

+The first explicit mention of the game that I have found under the name “pak-a-pu” is in 1873, when a case was brought against the proprietors of the Heng Hi store on Little Bourke Street in Melbourne for running a pak-a-pu bank.[@TheChineseGamblingHouses] The bank was known as the “No. 6” or “You Lee” lottery.
+Picking all ten numbers on a sixpenny ticket would return £75.
+A similar case was brought against the “No. 2” or “Shing Lee” lottery in 1874.[@TheChineseLotteryCases] Both banks were reported to carry a capital of £300, which is also reported elsewhere as the standard amount carried (and usually limited the maximum payouts).

 There were perhaps attempts by the banks to make themselves publicly acceptable, as in 1874 the “Chinese Pak-Cup-Pew Trading Company” made a donation of £100